PUBLICATIONS circle 06 May 2025

 • there is one common law of Australia so the Court hearing the matter makes no difference when applying the common law.

-His Honour found that the Supreme Court of New South Wales would have no issues in understanding and applying the Queensland law to this case.
+His Honour found that the NSWSC would have no issues in understanding and applying the Queensland law to this case.

 Potential Witnesses based in Queensland

-GCHHS made general statements that lay witnesses were likely to be based in Queensland and would be inconvenienced by the proceedings being in New South Wales rather than Queensland.
+GCHHS made general statements that lay witnesses were likely to be based in Queensland and would be inconvenienced by the proceedings being in New South Wales.
 However, it did not identify any potential lay witnesses.
 All of the Plaintiff's expert witnesses and treatment team were based in and around Sydney (with the exception of one who was based in South Australia).
 The Plaintiff and his parents were also based in Sydney.

 Disruption to the Plaintiff and speed of resolution in Queensland

-Justice Chen accepted the evidence of the Plaintiff's parents that the Plaintiff is highly dependent on them and that he struggled with changes to his routine.
+Chen J accepted the evidence of the Plaintiff's parents that he is highly dependent on them and struggles with changes to his routine.
 His Honour considered this to be contextually important and noted that justice is not divorced from practical reality.
 His Honour concluded that disruption to the Plaintiff would be considerably less if the proceedings remained in New South Wales.

-In relation to the idea that the proceedings would be resolved more quickly in Queensland, His Honour accepted evidence of the Plaintiff's solicitor who has practiced in both jurisdictions, that medical negligence claims take considerably longer to resolve in Queensland as a result of the procedures required by PIPA.
+As to the idea that the proceedings would be resolved more quickly in Queensland, Chen J accepted evidence of the Plaintiff's solicitor who has practiced in both jurisdictions, that medical negligence claims take considerably longer to resolve in Queensland as a result of the procedures required by PIPA.

-PIPA requires that any relevant proceedings in the Supreme Court of Queensland undergo procedural "pre-court" steps before coming before the Court, including notification, disclosure of information and a compulsory conference.
+PIPA requires that any relevant proceedings in the QSC undergo "pre-court" procedures, including notification, disclosure of information and a compulsory conference.
 GCHHS submitted that these procedures, particularly the compulsory conference, would be conducive to refining issues and determining the proceedings quickly.

-When paired with the evidence of the Plaintiff's solicitor that the pre-court procedures under PIPA have a tendency to draw out proceedings, his Honour was not persuaded that transferring the matter to Queensland to gain the benefit of PIPA requirements would be in the interests of justice in this case.
+When paired with the evidence of the Plaintiff's solicitor that pre-court procedures under PIPA have a tendency to draw out proceedings, Chen J was not persuaded that transferring the matter to Queensland to gain the benefit of PIPA requirements would be in the interests of justice in this case.

 The stated main purpose of PIPA is "to assist the ongoing affordability of insurance through appropriate and sustainable awards of damages for personal injury".
-That main purpose is said to be achieved generally by, among other things, "providing a procedure for the speedy resolution of claims for damages for personal injury to which this Act applies".
+This is said to be achieved generally by, among other things, "providing a procedure for the speedy resolution of claims for damages for personal injury to which this Act applies".

 Although Chen J noted that he "can readily accept that many personal injury cases would benefit from [the PIPA] pre-court procedures – notably, the claims settlement procedures", this case brings to light that PIPA procedures may not be a "one fits all" for the speedy resolution of medical negligence proceedings.